arthev/spiclum/README.md

 (#<SOME-CLASS some-slot: 12> #<SOME-CLASS some-slot: 20>)
 ```

+If you're interested in some reflection about the development of SPICLUM, there's a post [here](https://abstractaway.com/publication-postmortem-spiclum-library/).

 ## Portability

 The following implementations are supported:

 * SBCL 2.0.2+

 There are only three places where reader conditionals appear, though.
 So the amount of work to port SPICLUM to other implementations is presumably low.
-But it's a presumption.

 ## Design

-SPICLUM exists because I wanted data persistence without having to fiddle with database installations/setups (for ORMs), and the existent libraries for object prevalence in Lisp seemed to require more explicit actions than I wanted.
-Why create transaction objects when the metaobject protocol defines actions for updating the state of objects, and we can simply make use of those *as* the transactional actions.
+SPICLUM exists because I wanted data persistence without having to fiddle with database installations/setups (for ORMs), and the existent libraries for object prevalence in Lisp required more explicit actions than I wanted.
+Why create transaction objects when the metaobject protocol defines actions for updating the state of objects, and we can simply make use of those *as* the transactional actions?
 As such, SPICLUM treats the following generic functions as transactional actions: `slot-makunbound-using-class`, `(setf slot-value-using-class)`, `make-instance`, `ensure-class-using-metaclass`, `change-class`, `reinitialize-instance`.
 That *should* be all normal ways to change an instance or a class.

+SPICLUM achieves persistence by serializing calls to the above transactional actions as code: there's a "world" file, containing the state of the world at the time the world was saved last, and then a "log" file that records changes following the world file.
+Hence creating a new world file compacts the required transaction replay.

 Note that the above list of generic functions mentions `ensure-class-using-metaclass`, rather than `ensure-class-using-class`.
 I find the design of `ensure-class-using-class` deficient - there's some rambling about this [starting here](https://abstractaway.com/the-art-of-the-metaobject-protocol-and-ensure-class-using-class/).
-Basically, SPICLUM replaces `ensure-class-using-class` with `ensure-class-using-metaclass` which makes it possible to specialize on the metaclass (by calling `ensure-class-using-metaclass` with a prototype instance of the relevant metaclass).
+SPICLUM replaces `ensure-class-using-class` with `ensure-class-using-metaclass` which makes it possible to specialize on the metaclass (by calling `ensure-class-using-metaclass` with a prototype instance of the relevant metaclass).

+There hasn't been any significant effort towards efficiency/optimization; the focus has been on appropriate behaviour.
+The object-store is a simple layered hash-table, not something fancy like a B+ tree.

+#### Undefined Behaviour, Restrictions, Limitations, etc.

 Since mutable values as slot-values can be updated without hitting any of the above "protocol points", ensuring all changes get transactionalized requires some more `setf`ing (of the slot-values) than would otherwise be ideal.

-#### Undefined Behaviour, Restrictions, Limitations, etc.

 Saving a world serializes both class definitions and instances.
 This is to ensure the coherency between the instantiation forms and the class definitions.
 To this end, class redefinitions also get committed to the transaction log.

-Since preserving referentiality in general would require analysing the whole world for each and every transactive action, SPICLUM doesn't preserve general referentiality.
+Since preserving referentiality in general would require analysing the whole world for each and every transaction, SPICLUM doesn't preserve general referentiality.
+(So e.g. two prevalence-objects that both hold references to a list will, when the world is reloaded, each refer to a distinct list with similar elements instead.)
 It *does* preserve referentiality between prevalence-objects themselves, though.
-(So e.g. two prevalence-objects that both hold references to a list will, when the world is reloaded, each refer to a distinct list with similar elements instead.)

-If a subclass of prevalence-object takes other initargs than those that match its slot definitions, the application programmer must supply a custom serialization method for that class.
+If a subclass of prevalence-object takes other initargs than those that match its slot definitions, the application programmer must supply a custom serialization method for that class. (or lose out on the extra initargs.)

 A programmer calling make-instances-obsolete on a prevalence-class is undefined behaviour.
 (The calls that happen through defclass or ensure-class-using-metaclass are well-defined.)